isovector/certainty-by-construction/src/book/9-posets.lagda.md

 That is, given elements `x` and `y` in the poset, can we find a unique element `z` which is the smallest element that's "at least as big" as `x` and `y`?
-In the family tree, two cousin's join is their grandparent (assuming they have only one --- if they have two grandparents, the join is not unique and thus doesn't exist!)
+In the family tree, two cousin's join is their grandparent (assuming they have only one---if they have two grandparents, the join is not unique and thus doesn't exist!)

 A *meet* is the exact same idea, except it reverses the directions of all the